ttkorhonen/myDocument/docs/mrfioc2/evr-usage.md

-The authors would like to encourage users to send their customized databases back so that they may be included as examples in future releases of MRFIOC2.
+The authors would like to encourage users to send their customized databases back so that they may be included as examples in future releases of mrfioc2.

-The templates consist of a substitutions file for each model (PMC, cPCI, VME-RF).
-This template instanciates the correct number of records for the inputs/outputs found on each device.
+The templates consist of a substitutions file for each model (MTCA, PMC, cPCI, VME-RF).
+These templates instanciate the correct number of records for the inputs/outputs found on each device.
 It also includes entries for event mappings and database events which will be frequent targets for customization.